 When they are done, the outside of the roasted mashed potatoes will be brown and crispy.

 The garlic chive butter gives the potatoes a little more zing.
 Allow a stick of butter (we use a vegan substitute) to come to room temperature, stir in 1 Tablespoon of freshly chopped chives and 2 minced garlic cloves.

-I’ve heard that it’s a good idea to eat the skin of a potato.
-So I got the facts once and for all from The Washington State Potato Commission.
-Check out this page with the nutrition facts for potatoes.
-The skin contains fiber and some nutrients.
+The skin of a potato contains fiber and some nutrients.
 Well, I can’t think of a better way to eat your potato skins. 🙂

 - 1 Tablespoon olive oil

 - Salt and Pepper to taste